Kumar-Jy/Windows-in-NABU-Without-PC/guide/Installation.md

 ## Prerequisites
 - ```Unlocked bootloader``` - (If not unlocked, Use [this](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/blob/main/guide/English/unlock-bootloader-en.md) guide)

-- `Other Android Devices for booting into modded recovery` - (or if you can use [this](TWRPInstallation.md) guide to install twrp permanently)
+- `Other Android Devices/PC for booting into modded recovery` - (or you can use [this](TWRPInstallation.md) guide to install twrp permanently)

 - `USB otg cable for connecting your Android phone with Xiaomi Pad 5`